 StartEngine Secondary: The goal of the StartEngine Secondary platform will be to increase liquidity for shares sold in Regulation A, Regulation Crowdfunding and Regulation D offerings.
 We intend to facilitate the transfer and sale of these shares by creating an alternative trading system to allow for secondary trades.
 Sales of shares sold under Regulation A on the StartEngine platform will be permitted immediately, while holders of shares sold under Regulation Crowdfunding and Regulation D will need to wait one year in order to comply with the transfer restrictions to participate on the platform.
-We are currently working towards obtaining the necessary regulatory approvals.
-The date of registration for our Alternative Trading System is still uncertain; however, we have made significant progress with the appropriate regulators.
+We recently received the necessary regulatory approvals to act as an alternative trading system.
 We anticipate no additional costs for building the trading system as we are using existing technology resources within the company.
 Once the trading platform is registered, we anticipate that the additional legal, compliance and surveillance costs will be an additional estimated \$250,000 during the first year of operations.
 These costs are in addition to those spent for StartEngine Primary.